 - a.
 The Lender (and any affiliates or principals) cannot have an identity of interest with the Borrower (and any affiliates or principals).
 The Lender (and any affiliates or principals) also cannot have an identity of interest with a sponsor, general contractor, subcontractor or the seller of a particular transaction (see Introduction, Chapter 2). - b.
 See Production, Chapter 12.2.E for guidance on how to process applications involving an identity of interest between the Lender and a tax credit equity syndicator or an investor. - c.
 HUD also examines relationships between and among other Lenders involved in various aspects of the project: - i.
-In the case of existing indebtedness created with an identity of interest between the Borrower and the current Lender in a banking relationship, where a third party lender submits the firm application, a Debt Investigation is always required (See Production, Chapter 3). - ii.
-Bridge Lenders may have an identity of interest with the Lender, and an existing Lender may engage an identity of interest Lender in taking out a bridge loan of this debt.
-However, in both instances, HUD will require the Lender to disclose the relationship and to carefully justify the concluded valuation (see Production, Chapter 3).
+In the case of existing indebtedness created with an identity of interest between the Borrower and the current Lender in a banking relationship, where a third-party lender submits the firm application, a Debt Investigation is always required (See Production, Chapter 3). - ii.
+Subject to paragraph 1.6.C.4 below, Bridge Lenders may have an identity of interest with the Lender, and an existing Lender may engage an identity of interest Lender in taking out a bridge loan of this debt.
+However, in both instances, HUD will require the Lender to disclose the relationship and to carefully justify the concluded valuation (see Production, Chapter 3). - iii.

-- iii.
 Mezzanine Lenders may not have an identity of interest with the principals of Borrower, but may have an identity of interest with the existing Lender, subject to the same scrutiny as Bridge Lenders (see Production, Chapter 3). - iv.
-In the case of bond financed transactions, a financing fee beyond 3.5% will not be recognized where an identity of interest is involved between the sponsor or Borrower and a Lender (see Production, Chapter 3).
+In the case of bond financed transactions, a financing fee beyond 3.5% will not be recognized where an identity of interest is involved between the sponsor or Borrower and a Lender (see Production, Chapter 3). - d.
+An FHA Lender may only proceed with an application involving a refinance of a loan held by an IOI Bridge Lender subject to the following: - i.
+The Bridge Lender did not provide below-market terms for the Bridge/Balance Sheet Loan as an inducement to the Borrower to close the FHA loan with the IOI FHA Lender. - ii.
+Neither the Bridge Lender nor the FHA Lender conditioned their involvement on, or offered any incentives for, involving the other IOI lender in any financing for the project. - iii.
+The underwriting of the FHA loan on the Project is in no way influenced by the Bridge Lender, and appropriate firewalls will remain in place at all times during the FHA transaction. - iv.
+Bridge loan underwriting was completed independently of the FHA Underwriting, including separate underwriting teams/staff. - v.
+Neither the Bridge Lender nor the FHA Lender will have any involvement in, or responsibility for, the day-to-day operations of the Project.